-The stench of vomit is something we all want to get rid of the second someone hurls on the floor.
-What’s worse, we have to find a way to get rid of those partially digested pieces showcasing the person’s last meal.
+When someone hurls on the floor, we want to immediately get rid of the stench.
+What’s worse is that we have to find a way to eliminate those partially digested pieces showcasing the person’s last meal.
 Sadly, this is easier said than done when the unfortunate target happens to be your carpet.

-Getting vomit out of carpet fibers requires a bit of work and some determined elbow grease.
+Getting vomit out of carpet fibers requires some work and determined elbow grease.
 It’s not a job for the sensitive stomach — you don’t want to barf while cleaning barf.

-So today we’re revealing how to clean vomit from carpet.
-Grab a scented mask, some thick gloves and hand sanitizer, because we’re about to dive in.
+So today, we’re revealing how to clean vomit from carpet.
+Grab a scented mask, thick gloves, and hand sanitizer because we’re about to dive in.

 How to Clean Wet Vomit from Carpet